Skip to Main Content

 What can I do after the exam?

-It can be helpful to look over your exam if you get it back to see where you have gone wrong, and what you have done well.
-If your instructor doesn’t routinely return exams, ask if you can see yours to learn from your errors.
+- It can be helpful to look over your exam if you get it back to see where you have gone wrong, and what you have done well.
+If your instructor doesn’t routinely return exams, ask if you can see your exam to learn from your errors.

 - Use this information to help you study more effectively next time.